6 Making High-Quality Tables

 ) %>%

-gt_plt_sparkline(column = Trend,
+column = Trend,

 label = FALSE,

-palette = c("black", "transparent", "transparent", "transparent", "transparent")) %>%
+palette = c("black", "transparent", "transparent", "transparent", "transparent")

-Figure 6.12: Table redone in FiveThirtyEight style
+Figure 5.11: A table redone in the FiveThirtyEight style